Top-Rated Ski Resorts in North America

 Photo by jzehnder on Adobe Stock

 What Makes Beaver Creek Special: With over 2,000 acres of terrain to explore, skiers and snowboarders come to Beaver Creek for excellent downhill opportunities in an upscale setting.
-Not too crowded, Beaver Creek is also an ideal spot for beginners to enjoy since the mountain even has upper terrain perfect for those new to skiing and not just reserved for expert skiers.
+Not too crowded, Beaver Creek is also an ideal spot for beginners to enjoy since the mountain even has upper terrain that is perfect for those new to skiing and not just reserved for expert skiers.

 Breckenridge, Colorado